-Hamilton, presented by WRAL Greatest Hits of Broadway, runs through June 5, 2022, at Durham Performing Arts Center, 123 Vivian St. Durham NC.
-For tickets and information, please visit www.dpacnc.com, call 919-680-2787, or visit the Ticket Center at DPAC in person.
-For more information on the tour, visit hamiltonmusical.com/us-tour/home/.
+Frozen, presented by Truist Broadway at DPAC, runs through October 2, 2022, at Durham Performing Arts Center, 123 Vivian St. Durham NC.
+For tickets and information, please visit www.dpacnc.com or www.ticketmaster.com, call 919-680-2787, or visit the Ticket Center at DPAC in person.
+For more information on the tour, visit frozenthemusical.com/tickets/.

 Music and Lyrics: Kristen Anderson-Lopez and Robert Lopez